-- “I had an amazing walking Love Life of Ancient Greeks tour with Constantina of Greek travel tellers.
+- “I had an amazing walking Love Life of Ancient Greeks tour with Greek traveltellers.
 It was both enriching and entertaining.
-She had lots of stories to tell about the Pantheon gods' love life (I had specified to her colleague Dimitris on the phone that I was particularly interested in mythology, glad they adjusted the tour to my interests), and lots to share about love and the status of women in ancient Athens, also comparing with other cities in Greece.
+My guide had lots of stories to tell about the Pantheon gods' love life (I had specified to her colleague Dimitris on the phone that I was particularly interested in mythology, glad they adjusted the tour to my interests), and lots to share about love and the status of women in ancient Athens, also comparing with other cities in Greece.
 Fascinating.
 She also made it quite entertaining with visual helps, some theater and a game or two along the way.
-The walk was great too, mixing some areas around the Acropolis with areas of the beaten path.
+The walk was great too, mixing some areas around the Acropolis with areas off the beaten path.
 Interesting, lively and dynamic, totally worth the money.”

 - Vandersvooy, TripAdvisor

 - “Loved every minute of this tour!
-Constantina was a fantastic guide.
-She was friendly, knowledgable and very fun!
+Our guide was fantastic.
+She was friendly, knowledgeable and very fun!
 The route we followed was great with some very interesting stops.
 We had a good laugh during the ’symposium’, as we called it, drinking local raki (strong stuff!!) and discussing about what was normal back then (you’d be surprised!).
 Loved every detail and especially the last role play we did!!
 I wouldn’t change anything.
 Highly recommend!!”

 - Fanich123, TripAdvisor